 Also, another solution that users suggest is for the parents to set up another account of their own for their child to access.

-Related Reading: Transfer Money from Venmo to Your Cash App Card
+Related Reading: How To Add Money To Your Cash App Card – Click Here To Learn More.

 But we found a great solution, specifically using Step.